-On the trail: Buttigieg heckled at march, Sanders takes heat for Cuba comment
+On the trail: Buttigieg heckled, Bloomberg office tagged with 'oligarch' graffiti

 CHARLESTON, S.C.
-(Reuters) - Democratic presidential front-runner Bernie Sanders came under fire on Monday for comments about late Cuban President Fidel Castro, and moderate rival Pete Buttigieg was heckled at a march with labor activists.
+(Reuters) - Democratic presidential hopeful Mike Bloomberg on Monday called on front-runner Bernie Sanders to denounce vandals who scrawled the word “oligarch” on Bloomberg’s Chicago office, and moderate rival Pete Buttigieg was heckled at a march with labor activists.

-Sanders and his top rivals, including former Vice President Joe Biden and former New York City Mayor Mike Bloomberg, headed into an intense period of campaigning before Saturday’s South Carolina primary — their first big test with African-American voters — and the 14-state Super Tuesday contest on March 3 that will offer the largest number of votes so far.
+Sanders and his top rivals, including former Vice President Joe Biden and former New York City Mayor Bloomberg, headed into an intense period of campaigning before Saturday’s South Carolina primary — their first big test with African-American voters — and the 14-state Super Tuesday contest on March 3 that will offer the largest number of votes so far.

 Here are some Monday highlights from the campaign trail: